 The results of the RI confirmed the findings of the previous investigations and support a release scenario of liquid phase PCE beneath the floor near the western wall of the south building.
 From here, PCE as a DNAPL, migrated along the clay surface to a low point approximately 50 feet east of the release point.
 There is sufficient evidence to indicate that DNAPL remains in this area of the building.
 A competent clay layer, approximately 9 feet thick, was documented throughout the site.
-The presence of the clay limited the vertical migration of PCE in the soil column to a maximum depth of 18 feet below the surface.
-The clay surface was deepest in borings beneath the building and shallowest in borings at the property boundaries, effectively preventing further migration of mobile DNAPL.
+The report concluded that the presence of the clay limited the vertical migration of PCE in the soil column to a maximum depth of 18 feet below the surface.
+The clay surface was deepest in borings beneath the building and shallowest in borings at the property boundaries, effectively preventing further lateral migration of mobile DNAPL.

-Shallow soil contamination, above the guidance value of 1,400 μ g/kg, is limited to an area approximately 40 feet by 60 feet.
-Contamination at the clay surface is more extensive, covering an area roughly 180 feet by 160 feet.
+The Draft RI Report concluded that shallow soil contamination, above the guidance value of 1,400 μ g/kg, is limited to an area approximately 40 feet by 60 feet.
+Contamination at the clay surface was reported to be more extensive, covering an area roughly 180 feet by 160 feet.

-Significant PCE contamination in soil was also found at the clay surface outside of the building in the north end of the west parking area.
-This location is in the general vicinity of a suspected leaching structure.
-The structure, if present, may have received VOC-contaminated process water from the building.
+The report noted that significant PCE contamination in soil was also found at the clay surface outside of the building in the north end of the west parking area.
+The location is in the general vicinity of a suspected leaching structure.
+The Report suggested that the structure, if present, may have received process water from the building contaminated with volatile organic compounds (VOCs).

-The presence of DNAPL and high PCE concentrations in soil is acting as a continuing source of contamination to the shallow groundwater.

-9 Peconic Road Ridge, NY 11961 A shallow groundwater plume of chlorinated VOCs, primarily PCE, is emanating from the source area beneath the southwestern portion of the south building.
+The report concluded that the presence of DNAPL and high PCE concentrations in soil were acting as a continuing source of contamination to the shallow groundwater, and that a shallow groundwater plume of chlorinated VOCs (CVOCs), primarily PCE, is emanating from the source area beneath the southwestern portion of the south building.
 PCE concentrations in the source area were reported at or above the pure product solubility, providing further evidence of DNAPL in this area.
-The plume is migrating south in the direction of groundwater flow, toward the Long Island Bus Depot.
-PCE concentrations at the south property line were reported at 28,000 μ g/L.
+The report concluded that the plume is migrating south in the direction of groundwater flow, toward the Long Island Bus Depot.
+PCE concentrations at the south property line were reported at $28,000 \,\mu\text{g/L}$.